 As far as services rendered in Canada by non-residents are concerned, the general rule is that every payer who makes a payment to a non-resident of Canada for such services must withhold and remit an amount of 15 percent of the gross amount paid.
 As a Canadian payer, if you neglect to withhold the amount, you can be liable for the non-resident’s taxes.

-The non-resident person’s presence in Canada is not recurring, and the person performs services in Canada for less than 180 days under the current contract.
+- The non-resident person’s presence in Canada isn't recurring, and the person performs services in Canada for less than 180 days under the current contract.